yunhao-qian/reversi/README.md

 ## Project Structure

-This project is made up of two main components:
+This project is made up of two parts:

 1. A Cargo project containing a Rust implementation of the game-playing agent.
 It lies in the `reversi-agent` folder.